-In coordination with the Federal Government of Somalia, U.S. Africa Command forces conducted one airstrike in the vicinity of Saaxa Weyne, Somalia, Jan.
+In coordination with the Federal Government of Somalia, U.S. Africa Command forces conducted one airstrike in the vicinity of Saaxa Weyne, Somalia, on Jan.
 7, 2021.

 Initial assessments indicate the strike killed five al-Shabaab members including the targeted al-Shabaab leaders.